Political Migration (Exile)

 PublishedErschienen: 2024-03-12

-Print Drucken E-mailE-mail XML MetadataXML Metadaten
+Print Drucken PDF E-mailE-mail XML MetadataXML Metadaten

 In the wake of the "Atlantic Revolutions" of the years 1770–1800, exile movements grew in importance, and political motives became their prominent causes.
 In the Europe of the Congress of Vienna, exile became a rite of passage for patriots and liberals fighting for the building of their nation-states.
 Through the 19th century, new legislations were adopted to rule on the status of "refugees", an administrative category that slowly emerged.
 Nonetheless, the beginning of the 20th century profoundly transformed political exile, at a time when wars forced millions of Europeans to be displaced, and when several regimes deprived large numbers of their citizens in exile of their nationality.